Native Americans in German popular culture: In the 20^{th} century

 The first such hobbyist club was the Cowboy Club founded in Munich in 1913.
 As part of the phenomenon of Indianertümelei a number of Western and Indian theme parks operate in Germany, the most popular of which are the Pullman City theme park outside of Munich and El Dorado theme park outside of Berlin.

 Hobbyism was greatly affected by the separation of Germany after World War II. :de:Katrin Sieg|'s Ethnic Drag discusses the differences between West German Hobbyism and East German Hobbyism, saying that while West Germany could continue to openly participate in the hobby, East Germans had to go underground for fear of being targeted as rebels.
 This translated to a difference in opinion between East and West in how they interacted with real Native Americans; East German hobbyist clubs often interacted with Native Americans and supported them in their issues financially.

-On the other hand, West Germans often avoided contact with real Native Americans, which Sieg surmises is because they feared being told they are not truly Native American.
+West Germans often avoided contact with real Native Americans, which Sieg surmises is because they feared being told they are not truly Native American.
 These patterns continue to be true today.
 Dakota academic Philip Deloria theorizes in his book Playing Indian that there are two types of Hobbyism—people Hobbyism and item Hobbyism.
 West Germans would be considered, according to Deloria, as item hobbyists who focus on the objects, and the East Germans would be considered people hobbyists, who also include objects but want to interact with real Native Americans and issues facing Native communities.

 The East German interest in having hobbyists start engaging with living Native Americans may be partially attributable to the fact that the East German government began to recognize the propaganda value; criticism of the historical treatment of American Indians could be used as an example of why East Germans citizens should criticize US policies in general.

 May's novels featuring Winnetou and Old Shatterhand have been adapted into both theatrical and film productions in German-speaking countries.
 It is believed that film adaptations of Karl May's characters in the 1960s may have saved the West German film industry.
 Each summer in Bad Segeberg, Schleswig-Holstein, Germany, the Karl May Festival (Karl-May-Spiele) hosts stage productions weekly and particularly during the Karl May Festival.
 The Karl May Festival is an annual event purported to bring the Wild West to northern Germany.